sethm/symon/README.md

 Symon is a general purpose simulator for systems based on the NMOS Mostek 6502 microprocessor and compatibles.
 Symon is implemented in Java.
-It's core goals are accuracy, ease of development, clear documentation, and extensive test suites for validating correctness.
+Its core goals are accuracy, ease of development, clear documentation, and extensive test suites for validating correctness.

 The initial goal is to simulate a system with an NMOS 6502 or CMOS